-More and more these days I'm using Git as my version control system.
-I want to make code available to the general public.
-The easy choice would be to use a service like GitHub or repo.or.cz but I'm vain and want to serve my code from barkingiguana.com.
-I don't need to support multiple committers and I'd like to learn more about how Git works so I don't want to use Gitosis.
-It turns out that it's pretty easy to setup your own public repository.
-Here's how I did it if you'd like to try the same.
+I've been using Git more and more as my version control system, and I wanted to make some code available to the public.
+The easy option would be a hosted service like GitHub or repo.or.cz, but I'm vain enough to want to serve my code from barkingiguana.com.
+I don't need multiple committers, and I want to learn more about how Git works under the hood, so Gitosis would be overkill.
+It turns out that setting up your own public repository is pretty straightforward.
+Here's how I did it.

-I've already got Apache setup (serving my blog among other things) so I'll use that and serve code from repositories under http://barkingiguana.com/~craig/.
-The easiest way to do this is to use mod_userdir.
-Since I'm using Ubuntu it's really easy to enable this module.
+I already have Apache running (serving this blog, among other things), so I'll use that and serve code from repositories under http://barkingiguana.com/~craig/.
+The easiest way is to use mod_userdir.
+On Ubuntu, enabling it is trivial:

 sudo a2enmod userdir